smwarsh/100-days-of-code/log.md

 ### Day 47: September 29, 2018

-**Today's Progress**: Started & finished FreeCodeCamp's debugging section.
-Made it so Thrift displays transactions in order by date within the date range.
-Edited displayEntireGroup function so it would display all of the transactions in the system, regardless of date.
-Finally fixed displayAllByCategory to adhere to DRY!
+**Today's Progress**: I started & finished FreeCodeCamp's debugging section.
+I made it so Thrift displays transactions in order by date within the date range.
+I edited displayEntireGroup function so it would display all of the transactions in the system, regardless of date.
+I finally fixed displayAllByCategory to adhere to DRY!

 **Time Spent Coding**: 1h 9m